otaviojava/jcassandra-book/05-model.md

 {name: 'Cloud and Docker', year: 2018, author: {name: 'Bruno Souza', country: 'Brazil'}}});
 ```

-In this case it is quite simple since both entities, magazines and articles, do not need to make changes.
+In this case, it is quite simple since both entities, magazines, and articles, do not need to make changes.

 ### Conclusion
 With that, modeling concepts were presented within a Cassandra database, demonstrating how it is different from a relational database.
-Its core concept is precisely to write as much as possible, since it tends to be a cheap operation, to precisely decrease the number of operations in reading.
-In the ideal world, it is possible to create queries and queries without using indexes either as a secondary or with the `ALLOW FILTERING` feature, however, there will be a huge job to manage the duplication of data that will exist.
+Its core concept is precisely to write as much as possible since it tends to be a cheap operation to precisely decrease the number of operations in reading.
+In the ideal world, it is possible to create queries without using indexes either as a secondary or with the `ALLOW FILTERING` feature.
+However, there will be a huge job to manage the duplication of data that will exist.